vijaylaxmipb/QuizWhiz/README.md

 -This website is to be passed as my second project portfolio for code Institutes Fullstack development course

 ## Core Purposes of the website
-This website is made for people who want to challenge on the general topics of the world.User will be able to show off their knowledge.The questions on this website are meticulously crafted to provide users with a thought with provoking challenges and designed to give unexpected answers.
+This website is made for people who want to challenge on the general topics of the world.The websites aim is to provide a somewhat challenging quiz to entertain online users.
+The questions are from a variety of categories and aren't specifically aimed at any subject in particular.

 # UX Design